Johnny Depp

 Last weekend,

 the sun was shining, the Chelsea Flower Show was in full bloom and galleries across London opened their doors and champagne bottles to the public.
-From performances, poetry recitals and exclusive exhibition previews and talks at leading galleries, to curated tours, brunch soirees and intimate cocktail receptions, London Gallery Weekend was THE moment for medium and small art galleries to shine.
+From performances, poetry recitals and exclusive exhibition previews and talks at leading galleries, to curated tours, brunch soirees and intimate cocktail receptions, London Gallery Weekend was the moment for medium and small art galleries to shine.

 Participating galleries included Saatchi, Sadie Coles, White Cube, Hauser & Wirth, Lisson, David Zwirner, Pace, Gagosian, Levy Gorvy among over 130 others.
 Our journalist, Raegan Rubin, made the rounds to bring you the highlights from one of the leading events in the art world.